 Decorating eggs for Easter is a spring tradition in our home!
 It’s something we all look forward to every year.
 Get creative this year and try out this fun idea for decorating your Easter eggs.

-These gorgeous pressed flower eggs are so beautiful and the kids will be so excited to search for them in your yard!
+These gorgeous DIY Easter eggs are so beautiful and the kids will be so excited to search for them in your yard!
 If you are not doing an Easter egg hunt this year, you can also place these on the table for Easter brunch and will make a beautiful decoration.

 - Flowers- Try bouquet flowers if they are currently out of season.
 Or you can buy pressed flowers here!
 There are many different pressed flower combinations so check out the different options!